jerrycodesomething/ADA/README.md

 # ADA (Algorithm Design and Analysis)

 ## Introduction
-&nbsp; For this course’s group assignment project, we decided to choose question 2.
+&nbsp;&nbsp;&nbsp; For this course’s group assignment project, we decided to choose question 2.
 Question 2 concerns a UK broker looking for industrial investment opportunities in the cities of Asia.
 He already invested in a company in Kuala Lumpur and now he plans to travel to several cities in Asia from Kuala Lumpur to expand his investment.
 The cities include Jakarta,